 Thus, from the war of nature, from famine and death, the most exalted object which we are capable of conceiving, namely, the production of the higher animals, directly follows.17

 One must wonder whether theistic evolutionists realize what they are claiming.
 But once again, alert atheists know only too well.
 E.g. David Hull (1935–2010), an American non-Christian philosopher of biology (and prominent homosexual activist):

 Whatever the God implied by evolutionary theory and the data of natural history may be like, He is not the Protestant God of waste not, want not.
 He is also not a loving God who cares about His productions.
 He is not even the awful God portrayed in the book of Job.
 The God of the Galápagos is careless, wasteful, indifferent, almost diabolical.
 He is certainly not the sort of God to whom anyone would be inclined to pray.18

 The atheistic Nobel-Prize–winning geneticist Jacques Monod (1910–1976) was even more direct, saying that evolution is:

-, against which our whole modern ethics revolts.
+The more cruel because it is a process of elimination, of destruction.
+The struggle for life and elimination of the weakest is a horrible process, against which our whole modern ethics revolts.
 An ideal society is a non-selective society, is one where the weak is protected; which is exactly the reverse of the so-called natural law.
-I am surprised that a Christian would defend the idea that this is the process which God more or less set up in order to have evolution
+I am surprised that a Christian would defend the idea that this is the process which God more or less set up in order to have evolution (emphasis added).19

 As shown in the first section, Paul used Genesis extensively in his Gospel preaching and writing.
 Indeed, it’s clear that he and the other Apostles taught new Christians extensively about the true history of Genesis.
 We should follow his example!